yrashk/yrashk.github.io/docs/opensource/ideas.md

 These are some of the projects I would like to work on, but haven't started yet.

+# Postgres Patches

+## Enable overriding hard-coded paths in `postgresql.conf`

+The fact that many paths are hard-coded in postgres during compile-time can be frustrating at times.
+No way to change that without recompiling it.
+It'd be great if `postgres` and `pg_config` were able to do this.

+??? question "How can this be implemented?"

+    There's `src/port/pg_config_paths.h` generated when configuring Postgres that hard-codes all these paths.

+    What I've done so far is augmenting it with something like:

+    ```c
+    const char * _PGSHAREDIR = PGSHAREDIR;
+    #undef PGSHAREDIR
+    #define PGSHAREDIR ((const char *)getenv("PGSHAREDIR") ? : _PGSHAREDIR)
+    ```

+    Now, of course, this `getenv` call would have to be changed to attempt retrieving the string from the configuration setting.

+    Also, `pg_config` would need to be able to take an option to point to `postgresql.conf`.

 # Shell Scripting Language Compiler

 A simple imperative language intended to be used for shell scripting.
 However, it won't